 - 1. Choose an appropriate discretization scheme for the problem; - 2.
-Find an effective smoother with a satisfactory convergence factor $\mu$ using the LFA method; - 3.
-Select transfer operators and determine the two-grid LFA convergence factor $\sigma$ ; - 4.
-Check if the two-grid LFA convergence factor $\sigma$ is close to $\mu$ ; - 5.
-Check if the convergence factor of the multigrid program approximates $\sigma$ ; - 6.
-Apply the full multigrid method and verify if the expected discretization accuracy is achieved.
+Find an effective smoother with a satisfactory contraction factor μ using the LFA method; - 3.
+Select transfer operators and determine the two-grid LFA contraction factor σ ; - 4.
+Check whether the two-grid LFA contraction factor σ is close to μ ; - 5.
+Check whether the contraction factor of the multigrid program approximates σ; - 6.
+Apply the full multigrid method; - 7.
+Verify whether the expected discretization accuracy is achieved.

 This procedure helps practitioners make development decisions and improve efficiency.
-We recommend readers see [179, 187] for more details on these techniques.
+We recommend readers see [185, 193] for more details on these techniques.